 2.28 The Council consulted on a revised draft SPD for the former NATS site in the summer of 2009.
 The supplementary planning document was subsequently adopted by Cabinet on 24 September 2009.
-A planning application has since been lodged with the Council proposing the demolition of all buildings and development of 775 dwellings, plus a care home, health centre and community facilities.
+Planning permission was granted in October 2010 for the demolition of all buildings and development of 773 dwellings, plus a care home, health centre and community facilities.